ovh/docs/pages/platform/databases/redis_08_vrack/guide.en-au.md

 Give a name to the database.

 Select **Private** from the Network Type list, then select **XXXX - my-private-network**.
-The XXX value is the Id of the vrack.
+The XXX value is the ID of the vRack.

 From the Subnetwork list, select the **10.0.0.0/16 - YYY**.
-The YYY value is the name of the datacenter you choosed.
+The YYY value is the name of the datacenter you chose.

 ![Configure options](images/redis_08_vrack_12.png){.thumbnail}

-The final section will display a summary of your order as well as the API equivalent of creating this database instance with the [OVHcloud API](https://docs.ovh.com/au/en/api/first-steps-with-ovh-api/).
+The final section will display a summary of your order as well as the API equivalent for creating this database instance with the [OVHcloud API](https://docs.ovh.com/au/en/api/first-steps-with-ovh-api/).

 ![Resume database creation](images/redis_08_vrack_13.png){.thumbnail}